AbhishekDevJr/Project-ExclusiveAccess/README.md

 <h1><a href = "https://exclusiveaccess.netlify.app/" target "_blank">Live Demo</a></h1>

+Note: Render places Back-End Server into sleep mode after 45 minutes of In-Activity, so it may take 2-3 minutes for the first request to be processed, but subsequent requests will be executed quickly.

 <p>This repository holds the Codebase for Exclusive Access Project.
 This is a full-stack project built using Technologies/Frameworks primarily revolving around MERN Stack.</p>

 <h2>List of Technologies, Frameworks & Libraries used.</h2>